MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 ---
-title: Deploy and configure Emergency Response solution | Microsoft Docs
+title: Deploy and configure Emergency Response app | Microsoft Docs
 description: Provides an overview of Power Apps and talks about how end users, app makers, admins, and pro developers can use Power Apps.
 author: KumarVivek
 manager: annbe